luicer/luicer.github.io/_posts/2024-02-26-Flashlight-Driver-Lineal-eng.md

 ![Vacío](/assets/images/2024/Lineal_Led/Fun_1.jpg "Vacío")

-It is verified that the stand by current is basically that of the Hall effect sensor, totaling 4mA.
+We can see that the stand by current is basically that of the Hall effect sensor, totaling 4mA.

 Then, the Hall effect sensor is activated, and the current can be measured with the potentiometer adjusted to 2 A.